William M. Bass: Biography

 Bass first got the idea for what would eventually become the body farm while he was at the University of Kansas in the 1960s, and was asked if it was possible to determine the time of death of a partially decomposed cow.
-He determined that additional research was need for this, and suggested that this could be accomplished by allowing a deceased cow to decompose in a field while studying the process.
+He determined that additional research was needed for this, and suggested that this could be accomplished by allowing a deceased cow to decompose in a field while studying the process.
 While this experiment was never conducted, Bass further realized that additional research on human decomposition was needed after he was summoned in December 1977 to examine what was initially assumed to be a recent murder victim that had been buried on top of the grave of a Confederate soldier in Franklin, Tennessee who had been killed at the Battle of Nashville in 1864.
 Due to the fact that the body was relatively intact and still contained most of its flesh, he initially estimated that the body had been dead for less than a year, but examination of the victim's clothing determined that the body was that of the soldier buried in the grave.
 Grave robbers had punctured the cast iron coffin, which was airtight and largely prevented decomposition, removed the body, and then reburied it on top of the coffin.
 He started the university's anthropological research facility in 1980, which was the first in the world.
 He established the university's Forensic Anthropology Center in 1987.

 Most of Bass' research has been on osteology and human decomposition.
 Bass' research, along with his graduate students, has made many advances in how to determine the cause and time of death of a person and the conditions in which death took place.
 His research has formed the basis of techniques used by medical examiners, forensic pathologists, homicide detectives, and other law enforcement personnel in postmortem investigations.
 Later, Bass began researching cremation.